Introduction: Treating Your Cat With Imidcloprid Flea Medication Such As "Advantage"

 Withhold treats and catnip

-Cats like treats, and they also like catnip, but it is important not to expose the cat to either one ideally for several hours or even a day before attempting the following treatment.
-The excitement of the catnip and the treats must be relatively fresh for the cat, and if you just gave the cat these things earlier in the day, you will not get the necessary response later during this treatment routine.
-Treats, like catnip, should be special infrequent events in order for them to be their most powerful, and we need them at their most powerful for this regimen to succeed.
+Cats like treats, and they also like catnip, but it is important not to expose the cat to treats for at least several hours or even a day and to withhold exposure to catnip for several days or a week prior to attempting the following treatment.
+Cats will quickly develop sensory fatigue to catnip, and this must be prevented.
+The excitement of the catnip and the treats must be relatively fresh for the cat, and if you just gave the cat these things earlier in the day, you will not get the necessary response required for this treatment routine.
+Treats, like catnip, should be special infrequent events in order for them to be their most powerful, and we need them at their most powerful for this regimen to succeed!

 Prepare the dose of imidacloprid